Joaoscortes/bootstrap-jquery-google-spreadsheet/README.md

 ```

-3. Publish SpreadSheet and macro to the web
+3. Publish macro -> Deploy as web app (Execute the app as "Me" // Who has access to the app "Anyone, even anonymous")

 Modify "spreadsheetID" and 'macroID'